 - Hollywood actress Hedy Lamarr made significant contributions to the development of the GSM radiotelephony standard.

-- Grace Hopper is the creator of the first compiler.
+- Grace Hopper is credited as the creator of the first compiler.

-- Radia Perlman has been dubbed the “mother of the internet”.
-It is known for its STP channel protocol.
+- Radia Perlman is known as the “mother of the internet” for her work on the STP channel protocol.

-- Adele Goldberg participated in the development of Smalltalk, Marissa Meyer headed Yahoo! for 5 years (2012-2017), Katharina Fake is the creator of the Flickr photo storage service (she created it in 2004).
+- Other notable women in the field of IT include Adele Goldberg, who participated in the development of Smalltalk, Marissa Meyer, who headed Yahoo! for 5 years, and Katharina Fake, the creator of the Flickr photo storage service.